WilvdMerwe/RouletteApi/README.md

 ## Specification

 ### Functions
-⦁	PlaceBet
+- PlaceBet
-⦁	Spin
+- Spin
-⦁	Payout
+- Payout
-⦁	ShowPreviousSpins
+- ShowPreviousSpins

 ### Rules

 Below rules describes the multiplier that should be applied to the bet amount to calculate the resulting payout of that bet.
-The user can however make a collection of bets before the the spin result establishes the payout.
+The user can however make a collection of bets before the the spin result establishes the full aggregated payout.

 #### Outside
 ##### 1 to 1
-⦁	AnyBlack
+- AnyBlack
-⦁	AnyRed
+- AnyRed
-⦁	Even
+- Even
-⦁	Odd
+- Odd
-⦁	OneToEighteen
+- OneToEighteen
-⦁	NineteenToThirtySix
+- NineteenToThirtySix

 ##### 2 to 1
-⦁	FirstTwelve
+- FirstTwelve
-⦁	SecondTwelve
+- SecondTwelve
-⦁	ThirdTwelve
+- ThirdTwelve
-⦁	ColumnOne
+- ColumnOne
-⦁	ColumnTwo
+- ColumnTwo
-⦁	ColumnThree
+- ColumnThree

 #### Inside
 ##### 5 to 1
-⦁	DoubleStreet (2 Rows of 3 numbers each)
+- DoubleStreet (2 Rows of 3 numbers each)

 ##### 6 to 1
-⦁	TopLine (00,0,1,2,3)
+- TopLine (00,0,1,2,3)

 ##### 8 to 1
-⦁	Corner (Between 4 numbers)
+- Corner (Between 4 numbers)

 ##### 11 to 1
-⦁	Street (Rows of 3 numbers)
+- Street (Rows of 3 numbers)
-⦁	Trio (Between 3 numbers at the zeros)
+- Trio (Between 3 numbers at the zeros)

 ##### 17 to 1
-⦁	Split (Between 2 numbers)
+- Split (Between 2 numbers)
-⦁	Zero
+- Zero

 ##### 35 to 1
-⦁	StraightUp (Exact number)
+- StraightUp (Exact number)

 ## Design and Implementation
 A good place to start with any WebApi is user CRUD.
 I started with a User entity to scaffold out the layers of a simple monolith architecture, namely - Controllers->Services->EF DbContext->sqliteDb.
 Furthermore, FluentValidation was implemented on the requests at the beginning of the scope of the ServiceLayer methods.
 Naturally, a Models namespace was added including:
-⦁	Entities - POCO classes that will map via code-first approach through EntityFramework to the sqlite database file.
+- *Entities* - POCO classes that will map via code-first approach through EntityFramework to the sqlite database file.
-⦁	DTOs - Data Transfer Objects
+- *DTOs* - Data Transfer Objects
-⦁	Requests
+- *Requests*
-⦁	Responses
+- *Responses*

 ### Models